 The total indigenous group at Gilston comprises twelve students.
-As a cohort, they have achieved above, and in some case, well above in their NAPLAN tests over their respective year levels.
-On an individual basis, all except three are performing at benchmark in all learning areas.
+As a cohort, they have achieved above, and in some cases, well above in their NAPLAN tests over their respective year levels.
+On an individual basis, all are performing close to benchmark or above in all learning areas.

-Attendance rates across the cohort stood at 93% across the first semester of the year.
-This represents an improvement of 3% since the 2012 data collection.
+Attendance rates across the cohort stood at 91% in 2014.
+This represents an improvement of 1% since the 2013 data collection.

-Behaviour statistics show that this cohort performs above their non-indigenous peers with only three incidents recorded.
+Behaviour statistics show that this cohort performs above their non-indigenous peers.